PrediktorAS/PowerView-UserDocs/src/Data Processing/KPI Calculations/Production Losses/Plant down time production losses/Plant down time production losses.md

 For each 10 min time period SCADA calculates the share of the total inverter DC capacity which is experiencing downtime (ShareNomPowerDown).
 As long as this share is below [80%], Alternative A should be used, while if the share of inverter capacity down is above [80%] – Alternative B should be applied (the same as applied in case of Production Loss on Grid).

 - ShareNomPowerDown = TotalNomPowerDown / Pnom

-Factors calculated as follows:
     - Pnom: total nominal DC power of plant
     - TotalNomPowerDown: total nominal DC power of all inverters experiencing down time

 Production loss for one inverter is calculated dividing “Production Loss Inverters” with number of inverters down.